SERG-Delft/REMLA/assignments/a6-report.md

 ## Basic Setup

-This assignment focuses in the model-training project.
+This assignment focuses in the final report of the project.

 ## Tasks